 DISCUSSION

 Dedicated to different populations (language, culture differences), the existing instruments in medicine should not only be simply translated but also validated[23].
 The validation process should be completed using a representative sample to demonstrate adequate reliability and validity.
 Peripheral neuropathy is the most common form of diabetic neuropathy, affecting the nerves of the limbs, particularly those of the feet.
 The MNSI is a low-cost, rapid tool with a user-friendly format that helps detect pathology of the peripheral nervous system in patients with DM and has been validated using NCS (gold standard) for neuropathy detection[15].
-After publication, the MNSI has been adapted into several languages.
+After publication, the MNSI has been translated into several languages.
 A list of available translations that have been validated is available for distribution on the Mapi Research Trust website.
 However, a PL version has not been added to this list as it has not been validated.
 Therefore, in our study, we evaluated both the reliability and validity of a PL version of the MNSI following the principles of proper validation[23].

 Based on the KR-20, split-half analysis, and ICC, we found that the MNSI-PL is a reliable and stable tool with high internal consistency using a cut-off value of 3 for the questionnaire (part A) and 2 for the examination (part B).
-The models of multinomial regression and multinomial logistic regression confirmed the greater influence of the B-MNSI variable on the diagnosis of an event (neuropathy) when the basis for this diagnosis is the use of the gold standard, i.e., NCS.
+The models of multinomial regression and multinomial logistic regression confirmed the greater influence of the B-MNSI variable on the diagnosis of an event (neuropathy) when NCS was used as the gold standard for this diagnosis.
 The ability to predict neuropathy based on section B was found to be high in other studies[15,24] and even higher compared to section A alone if this part was used together with B[24].
 This is understandable as the MNSI consists of two parts, section A which is rather subjective because it is self-administered by the patient, and section B which includes tests to be performed by professionals.

 The evaluation of a patient’s peripheral nerve function can be done directly, without subjective bias, by electromyography or biopsy[25-27].
-However, because of their invasiveness, persistent discomfort, sensory loss, risk of non-healing, and need to be completed by a specialist these tools are not first line diagnostic procedures.
+However, because of their invasiveness, persistent discomfort, sensory loss, risk of non-healing, and need to be completed by a specialist, these tools are not first-line diagnostic procedures.
 The analysis of the Bland-Altman plots in our study unequivocally demonstrates the high concordance between MNSI and NCS test results.
 This makes the MNSI-PL a reliable screening tool for the diagnosis of peripheral neuropathy in diabetic patients.